crawl/crawl/crawl-ref/docs/crawl_manual.rst

 cunning, but most scholars on the subject of Zot agree that such a thing is probably impossible in the first place, and secondly would be a meaningless achievement in any regard.

-Miscellany can often be 'Q'uivered in order to shoot via the autofire or 'f'ire interface, like spells and ammo.

 $ Gold
 ========================================